ClickHouse/examples/large_data_loads/README.md

-# A script for reliable loading large volumes of data
+# A script for reliable loading of large volumes of data

 Welcome 👋 to this repository containing a script for loading a large dataset with trillions of rows incrementally and reliably over a long period of time.